light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

   * *Statistical techniques*: TOPSIS, Moran-Index, SEM, ARIMA, Hierarchical evaluation model, etc.
 - *Legal judgement prediction*:
    * *Platforms*: Kaggle notebook, etc.
-   * *PLMs & LLMs* : tried RoBERTa for LoRA in text classification tasks, winning a second prize in FLTK AI Developers Contest.
+   * *PLMs & LLMs* : tried RoBERTa for LoRA in text classification tasks, winning a second prize in iFlytek AI Developers Contest.

 # 📝 Publications
 - *The Application of Few Shot Learing in Natural Language Processing in Legal Fields* (in Chinese), in "T+Z Technology Review" of Tsinghua University in 2024, and is also reprinted in the ‌compilation‌ "Next generation innovative technology", pp. 135-143.